jhanaviB/ReceiptApp-JavaScript/README.md

 <pre>http://localhost:8080/receipts/process </pre>
 <pre> http://localhost:8080/receipts/737e3890-d4f6-4089-a507-dced965/points </pre>
 Please not that the id has to be changed according to what is created from the post request

+*Go
+<pre>cd RecipeApp </pre>
+And follow the steps for building and running the docker image as described above